mollie/api-documentation/source/oauth/application-fees.rst

                         :required: true

                    - An `ISO 4217 <https://en.wikipedia.org/wiki/ISO_4217>`_ currency code.
-For application fees, this must always be ``EUR`` regardless of the currency of the payment or order.
+For application fees, this must always be ``EUR`` regardless of the currency of the payment, order or subscription.

                  * - ``value``